evrythng/evrythng.js/README.md

 ### Node.js

-evrythng.js is also available as an NPM package.
+If you are working on a Node.js app then you should take the advantage of using [`evrythng-extended.js`](https://github.com/evrythng/evrythng-extended.js) which allows you to perform more operations.
+If you don't need more then evrythng.js is also available as an NPM package.
 Install it using:

     npm install evrythng

 ## Additional tools